manatlan/htag/docs/tuto_create_an_input_component.md

 You will notice that when you input bad credentials, the form is resetted to its initial values !
 It's normal, because the `authent` method will modify the `Test` component's content (adding a `Tag.li` to `self`), which had the effect to force the redraw of the `Test` component on UI side !

-If you want to avoid this behaviour, simply add the `Tag.li` in another part of the UI, like that :
+If you want to avoid this behaviour, simply add the `Tag.li` in another part of the UI (or simply remove the last 2 lines), like that :

 ```python
 class Test(Tag.body):